 You don’t need to be a heavy drinker to be at risk.
+Any level of regular drinking increases the risk of a range of cancers.
 Drinking a pint of beer or a standard glass of wine every day can increase the risk of a range of cancers.
 Many of us underestimate the risk we are taking because we underestimate how much we are really drinking.
 It’s easy to do, especially if you enjoy a glass of wine with your dinner or a beer while relaxing on the sofa.
-Use this drink checker to see how much you are really drinking.

 In January 2016 the UK’s Chief Medical Officers launched new alcohol drinking guidelines following a comprehensive, independent review, the first to be carried out in 20 years.
 These new guidelines recommend: